jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 Overview
 --------

-*JupyterLab is the next generation user interface for Project Jupyter*
+*JupyterLab is the next-generation user interface for Project Jupyter*

 JupyterLab goes beyond the classic Jupyter Notebook by providing a flexible and :ref:`extensible <user_extensions>` web application with a set of reusable